dtinit/data-transfer-project/extensions/data-transfer/portability-data-transfer-generic/README.md

   "error_description": "Destination not accepting payloads above XMB" }
 ```

+Generic Importers will throw an IOException with a message starting with:
+ `GenericImporter payload too large: `
+Idempotent executors can ignore such IOExceptions if they want.
+This allows us to ignore handle large payload errors gracefully.
-The worker will ignore such imports in this case & continue with other imports.
+If Idempotent executors are configured correctly, the worker will ignore such imports and continue with other imports.